Samhithgb/MapReduce/README.md

 2. Character Count: Compute the character count of all the words occurring across all the input files.
 3. Vowel Count: Compute the number of vowels occurring in all the words appending across the input files.

+For each test, we also test fault tolerance by putting 1-2 workers in an infinite loop.
+Master detects when this happens and restarts the workers.
+The amount of time the master waits before restarting workers can be set by modifying the `worker_threshold` variable in `Config.txt`.
+Master will attempt to restart the failed worker for a fixed number of times as specified by the `relaunch_times` variable in `Config.txt`

 # Summary/ Brief Description: